DeepRank/PSSMGen/README.md

 gen.get_mapped_pdb(pdbpssm_dir='pssm', pdb_dir='pdb', pdbnonmatch_dir='pdb_nonmatch')
 ```

-The code will automatically create `pssm_raw`, `pssm` and `pdb_nonmatch` folders and related files.
+The code will automatically create `pssm` and `pdb_nonmatch` folders and related files.

-### Using FASTA files extracted from PDB file
+### Extract FASTA files from PDB file

-You can also use FASTA files extracted from PDB file.
+If the FASTA files are not provided, you can also generate them from the PDB file.

 The file structure and input files should look like
 ```